intel/dffml/docs/quickstart/model.rst

 .. literalinclude:: /../examples/quickstart.py

-The ouput should be as follows
+The output should be as follows

 .. code-block::